-- 1. Interaction with regulators, inspectors, and auditors, including any open biological opinions or court actions. - 2.
+- 1. Interacting with regulators, inspectors, and auditors, including any open biological opinions or court actions. - 2.
 Budget data to illustrate adequate funding is budgeted and received. - 3.
 Natural resources damage assessment efforts.

-Tab B1 Secretary of Defense Environmental Award Category Environmental Quality - Non-industrial Installation
+Tab B1 Secretary of Defense Environmental Award Category Environmental Quality - Industrial Installation

-Eligibility: Presented to non-industrial installations that have made significant progress to ensure mission accomplishment and protection of human health in the areas of environmental planning, waste management, and compliance with environmental laws and regulations (e.g., Clean Air Act, Clean Water Act, Safe Drinking Water Act, etc.).
-Ranges, test centers, and research and development (R&D) centers should compete in the non-industrial category.
-An installation that has a primary mission of manufacturing, maintaining, or rehabilitating military equipment should not compete in the non-industrial category.
-The winner will receive a trophy and a Secretary of Defense certificate.
-Honorable mentions will receive a Secretary of Defense certificate.
+Eligibility: Presented to an industrial installation that has made significant progress to ensure mission accomplishment and protection of human health in the areas of environmental planning, waste management, and compliance with environmental laws and regulations (e.g., Clean Air Act, Clean Water Act, Safe Drinking Water Act, etc.).
+An installation that has a primary mission of manufacturing, maintaining, rehabilitating, or storing military equipment should compete in the industrial installation category.
+Ranges, test centers, and research and development (R&D) centers should not compete in the industrial category.
+The winner will receive a trophy and a Secretary of Defense certificate; honorable mentions will receive a Secretary of Defense certificate.

-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the six criteria in the Judging Guidance.
+In evaluating the nomination, judges should focus on the following factors:

+- 1. Program Management:

+- a.
+How well the nominee managed the program and implementing EMS.

+- 2. Technical Merit:

+- a.
+The program's technical merits.

+- b.
+How successful the program was in preferentially reducing significant sources of waste and harmful discharges and emissions, while maintaining or improving overall mission and environmental, safety, and occupational health performance.

+- 3. Orientation to Mission:

-- 1. How well the nominee managed the program and Environmental Management System (EMS) implementation. - 2.
-The program's technical merits. - 3.
-How successful the program was in preferentially targeting reduction of significant sources of waste and harmful discharges and emissions, while maintaining or improving overall mission and environmental, safety, and health performance. - 4.
-How well the program supported the military readiness/civil works mission, and how effectively the program integrated the management of significant environmental aspects into mission activities, as reflected by the involvement of line organizations in EMS implementation. - 5.
-How effectively the nominee disseminated lessons learned to others. - 6.
-The nominee's success in involving installation personnel, residents, and the local community in the program. - 7.
+- a.
+How well the program supported the military readiness/civil works mission, and how effectively the program integrated the management of significant environmental aspects into mission activities, as reflected by the involvement of line organizations in implementing EMS.

+- 4. Transferability:

+- a.
+How effectively the nominee disseminated lessons learned to others.

+- 5. Stakeholder Interaction:

+- a.
+The nominee's success in involving installation personnel, residents of military housing, and the local community in the program.

+- 6. Impact/Outcomes:

+- a.
 The nominee's plans to ensure that the impacts of program accomplishments extend beyond the achievement period.